solarmon/WHDLoad-Game-Launcher/README.md

 Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave version to launch, the WHDLoad game must be mounted as a **Directory** and the slave file name provided as the volume name.
 Otherwise, a selection dialogue will be used to ask the user to select a game slave file to launch.

-**It is also recommended that both the WHDLoad DH0: and Game/Games DH1 partition are mount as as a directories - it just makes make changes to them much easier on the host emaulation system.**
+**It is also recommended that both the WHDLoad DH0: and Game/Games DH1 partition are mount as as a directories - it just allows making managing them much easier on the host emulation system.**

 # WHDLoad

 * At the moment, individual games are launched using WHDLoad and specifying the **PRELOAD** option.
 * QuitKey has been set to $59 - i.e F10.
+  - Configurable in S/WHDLoad.prefs
 * Tooltypes:
-   - If a .tooltypes file is found for the slave file, the options found in this will be used to launch the game.
+   - If a **.tooltypes** file is found for the slave file, the options found in this will be used to launch the game.
    - Some WHDLoad game launchers automatically generate the .tooltypes for each game slave it finds.

 # Game Launcher

-Currently, the excellent **TinyLauncher* is included.
+Currently, the excellent **TinyLauncher** is included.

 http://ohmygibs.free.fr/ohmygibs/TinyLauncher.html